kiru42/livestorm-infra/README.md

 We are going to migrate LiveStorm on ECS.

-LiveStorm is a monolithic application built on Rails : responding `Hello world` on GET `/`
+LiveStorm is a highly available web application: responding `Hello world` on GET `/`

 We will be creating the infrastruction on AWS using Terraform.